HEofOttoman/Wild-AI/README.md

 - [ ] Rework CSS
 - [ ] Research Bob's strange responses.
 - [ ] Secure code
-- [-] Personal deployment to Github pages
+- [x] Personal deployment to Github pages

 ### DISCLAIMER:
 ***HENRYWAUZIVUFF, QUIZZITYMC, ADSCHAT & ET AL. ARE NOT RESPONSIBLE FOR ANY RESPONSES FROM BOB THAT MAY CONTAIN REFERENCES TO QUESTIONABLE ACTIVITIES.***